Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ACPIdentity.syncIdentifier("idType", identifier: "idValue", authentication: ACPMobileVisitorAuthenticationState.unknown)
 ```

-### syncIdentifiers<a id="syncIdentifiers-ios"></a>
+### syncIdentifiers<a id="syncIdentifiers"></a>

-The function of this `syncIdentifiers()`  API is same as the `syncIdentifier` API, which passes a list of identifiers as a dictionary each containing an identifier type as the key and an identifier as the value.
+The function of the `syncIdentifiers()` API is same as the [`syncIdentifier`](#syncIdentifier-ios) API, which passes a list of identifiers as a dictionary each containing an identifier type as the key and an identifier as the value.
 In each of the identifiers pair, both identifier type and identifier should be non empty and non null values, otherwise they will be ignore.

 #### Syntax